 What You Need to Know about Knee Replacements

-The Joint Center at Orthopaedic Associates of St. Augustine offers a highly experienced, board certified, joint replacement surgeon, James Grimes, MD.
-Dr. Grimes is highly skilled in total and partial replacements of the knees as well as the hips and performs hundreds of computer navigated knee replacements per year.
+The Joint Center at Orthopaedic Associates of St. Augustine offers a highly experienced, board certified, joint replacement surgeons.
+Are team are highly skilled in total and partial replacements of the knees as well as the hips and performs hundreds of computer navigated knee replacements per year.

 A knee replacement is a substitution of the knee joint with an artificial joint, also called an implant.
 People undergo knee replacements to fix a number of conditions, including osteoarthritis, rheumatoid arthritis, trauma, and deformities.
 Knee replacement is generally considered when patients continuously feel pain or when their daily life is interrupted because of a lack of mobility.